 But believe it or not, your clients can be a great source of inspiration when it comes to content.
 Consider asking them if you can use their success stories as profiles on your website.
 You can make it completely anonymous and use a fictitious name to protect their identity.

 It’s a win-win.
 They’ll get to be ‘internet famous’ (although anonymous), and you’ll have more content for your site.
 People love a success story, and it’s a great way to show your one-of-a-kind connection to your patients.

 You can also field questions from clients.
 Participating in a once or twice a month Facebook Live Q&A is an easy way to diversify content and shows patients that you’re listening.

 People love to be heard, and social media is one of the biggest advantages you have in today’s market.

 Marketing automation helps healthcare organizations automate repetitive tasks, reduce human errors, streamline marketing activities and improve patient engagement.
 Automation tools are able to improve patient retention also.
 They can be used to send timely, personalized messages, relevant to each individual.
 Think about pre/post patient visits.
 One message could be reminding them of their appointment or special instructions.
 After the visit, a series of follow up messages could be sent to make sure everything went well.
 Additionally, a post visit survey request could be sent to gather information on the quality of their visit and care.
 Over time, marketing automation helps drive additional revenue and it should not be overlooked.

-Digital marketing for healthcare isn't immediately everyone's forte.
-It takes a certain amount of time and practice to get the hang of, but the right strategy can make all the difference.
+Digital marketing for healthcare isn’t immediately everyone’s forte.
+It takes a certain amount of time and practice to get the hang of it, but the right strategy can make all the difference.
 Your strategy needs to be well though out and researched.